FREE U.S. Shipping On All Orders Over $490

 How To Make Biochar In A Pit

-Making biochar in a pit is a traditional and simple method using minimal equipment.
-During the burning process the bio-waste materials are completely exposed to air in an open fire environment, so it can produce biochar very quickly.
-The most time-consuming work is digging a proper pit.
-Here is a basic guide on how to make biochar using a pit method.
+Making biochar in a pit is a traditional and straightforward method that requires minimal equipment.
+This method involves burning bio-waste materials in an open fire environment, allowing for quick production of biochar.
+The most time-consuming part of the process is digging a proper pit.
+Here is a step-by-step guide on how to make biochar using the pit method.

 Step 1: Digging the Pit

-1. Find an open aired space, away from possible fire hazards where it's safe to burn and easy to dig a pit.
+• Location: Find an open area away from potential fire hazards where it is safe to burn and easy to dig a pit.

-2. Use the shovel to dig a pit about 1 meter (3 feet) in diameter and 0.5 to 1 meter (1.5 to 3 feet) deep.
-The size can be adjusted based on the amount of biomass you have.
+• Digging: Use the shovel to dig a pit about 1 meter (3 feet) in diameter and 0.5 to 1 meter (1.5 to 3 feet) deep.
+Adjust the size based on the amount of biomass you have.

-3. A cone-shaped pit (wider at the top and narrower at the bottom) is often recommended as it helps in managing the burning process more efficiently.
+• Shape: A cone-shaped pit (wider at the top and narrower at the bottom) is recommended as it helps manage the burning process more efficiently.

 Step 2: Preparing the Biomass

-1. Collect dry organic waste material such as grass, corn cobs, corn husks, wood scraps, branches, leaves, or agricultural waste.
+• Collection: Gather dry organic waste materials such as grass, corn cobs, corn husks, wood scraps, branches, leaves, or agricultural waste.

-2. Cut or break the big pieces into smaller pieces.
-This helps in ensuring the pit can hold as much biomass as possible as well as ensure all the biomass have a more uniform burn.
+• Preparation: Cut or break large pieces into smaller ones to ensure the pit can hold as much biomass as possible and to ensure a more uniform burn.

 Step 3: Starting the Fire

-2. Make sure the fire burns evenly through out the entire.
-Adjust the fire, until all the corners start burning evenly.
+• Even Burn: Ensure the fire burns evenly throughout the pit.
+Adjust the fire until all corners are burning uniformly.

 Step 4: Managing the Burn

-1. Keep an eye on the fire.
-The goal is to have a slow, smoldering burn rather than a fast, hot fire.
-This ensures the biomass enters proper pyrolysis in turn forming biochar rather than turning to ash.
+• Monitoring: Keep an eye on the fire.
+Aim for a slow, smoldering burn rather than a fast, hot fire.
+This ensures the biomass undergoes proper pyrolysis, forming biochar rather than turning to ash.

 Step 5: Quenching the Fire

-1. Once the smoke thins out and the flames are lessening, it’s time to extinguish the fire.
+• Timing: Once the smoke thins out and the flames lessen, it’s time to extinguish the fire.
 This stops the burning process and prevents the biochar from turning to ash.

-2. Carefully douse the fire with water.
-Be prepared for a lot of hot steam, ensure you’re protected from the heat and steam.
+• Extinguishing: Carefully douse the fire with water.
+Be prepared for hot steam and ensure you’re protected from the heat and steam.

-3. Make sure the fire is extinguished completely.
+• Safety: Make sure the fire is completely extinguished.

 Step 6: Harvesting the Biochar